-Medical Legal Report Vs. GP Reports
+Medical-Legal Report Vs. GP Reports

-- Is there any further treatment required?
+- Is there any further treatment required; and

 Foyle Legal works with injured people on accident injury claims.
 In this work, they have witnessed lots of mistakes that injured people make with medico-legal exams.
 Here is a list of common mistakes to avoid when dealing with medical evidence in a personal injury claim:

-- Fail to report all your injuries
+- Failure to report all your injuries

-- Fail to cooperate with medical doctor
+- Failure to cooperate with a medical doctor

-- Fail to follow doctor’s advice
+- Failure to follow doctor’s advice

 Don’t be THE TOUGH GUY